UnsillyHaxor/Snorm-Spy-Discord-RAT/README.md

 # SUPPORTED BROWSERS

-ALL CAN BE GRABBED DUE TO UPDATE ON 2/16/2025
+CHROME, BRAVE, EDGE, VIVALDI, OPERA, OPERA GX CAN BE GRABBED DUE TO UPDATE ON 2/16/2025

 # PYTHON VERSIONS
 PYTHON 3.11